Vyral/mary-peacock-recruiting/_posts/2018-12-18-a-few-tips-for-staying-in-touch-with-your-database.md

 I haven’t done a great job at keeping up with my database in the past.
 I’ll be the first to admit that. **However, here’s what I’ve done to improve that since.**

-<br>**I make sure that I send my database something of value to them on a regular basis.** I send out videos twice a month that give real estate tips for buyers, sellers, and everyone in between.
+**I make sure that I send my database something of value to them on a regular basis.** I send out videos twice a month that give real estate tips for buyers, sellers, and everyone in between.
 I also hold client events three times per year and make sure to invite everyone in the database.
 A lot of our clients really enjoy these events.

 {% include pullquote.html %}